What Does FCW System Failed Mean And How Do You Fix It?

 Body Control Module ECU ECM BCM

 A problem in the ECU is the most difficult to diagnose.
-But if wiring or sensors aren’t the issues, it’s the only option left.
+But if wiring or sensors aren’t the issues, it’s the sole alternative left.

-Control modules can get damaged in many ways.
-One of the most frequent is water or humidity ingression and physical accidents.
+Control modules can get damaged in numerous ways.
+One of the most frequent is water or moisture ingression and physical accidents.
 There could also be a manufacturer glitch or improperly installed hardware, among many other things.

 You could try doing a reset.
-This often involves removing a fuse or disconnecting a battery for a particular period (around 15 to 30 minutes).
+This often involves removing a fuse or disconnecting a battery for a specific period (around 15 to 30 minutes).
 The control modules then revert to their default settings.
-Check your owner’s manual before doing this to avoid extra damage!
+Check your owner’s manual before doing this to avoid additional damage!

-In some instances, this fixes glitches and temporary, less significant issues.
+In some instances, this fixes glitches and transient, less important issues.

 Don’t even think about replacing or reprogramming your ECU yourself.
-The precise aspects involved are fiddly, and it’s almost impossible to do at home.
+The intricate aspects involved are fiddly, and it’s almost impossible to do at home.

 How To Fix A Failed FCW System